Greece Foodies

 So, without further ado, let’s take a look at some of the best food experiences you can enjoy in Crete!

-Cretan tradition.
+Cretan tradition

 Crete is endowed with specific regional cuisine and a naturally fertile and rich landscape.
 The Cretan cuisine is organic, wholly based on the seasons, and abundant in vegetables like wild greens, fruit, and olive oil.
 Simple dishes produced with regional ingredients are the norm in Cretan cuisine.
 Cretans have traditionally only consumed food that their land produced.

-The Cretan cuisine was mostly composed of wild greens, fruits, legumes, bread and barley rusks, little protein, and lots of olive oil.
+The Cretan recipes was mostly composed of wild greens, fruits, legumes, bread and barley rusks, little protein, and lots of olive oil.
 One of the Mediterranean diets is the Cretan diet.
 Additionally, the Cretan diet is distinguished by two key elements.

 Which are the dishes you should try?